 EVERYONE IS TALKING ABOUT IT, EVEN THE HAIRDRESSERS, HERE IS MY TWO CENTS WORTH ON ARGAN OIL, THE MUCH CELEBRATED CARRIER OIL MADE EXCLUSIVELY IN MOROCCO.

 That it is an exceptional therapeutic oil with much to offer as both a beauty and a healthcare product is not in dispute.
-However, not all of its therapeutic claims have been fully explained through analysis.
+However, not all of its therapeutic claims have been fully explained.

 Pure argan oil really does have a remarkable constitution of essential fatty acids, omegas, strong antioxidant and free radical scavenging properties (anti-ageing factors), and a very high vitamin and nutrient content.